Agent

 How it works

-When you start the agent on a ticket, it receives:
+When you start the agent on a ticket, it:

-- A system prompt composed of: base identity, the ticket kind's methodology, the priority's approach instructions, available tools, and git workflow rules
+- Receives a system prompt composed of: base identity, the ticket kind's methodology, the priority's approach instructions, available tools, and git workflow rules

-- The ticket description as the initial user message
+- Receives the ticket description plus any existing comments as the initial user message

-The agent runs in a loop: it reasons about what to do, calls tools, processes results, and repeats until the work is complete.
+- Enters an agentic loop: reasons about what to do, calls tools, processes results, and repeats until the work is complete

 Tools